osl-vvce/discord-bot/README.md

 ## Commands

 - !help - Show all bot commands
+- !discord - Guides you how to use discord
 - !ping - Shows the current ping of the bot server
 - !dice - Throw one or more dice up and display the result
 - !coinflip - Throw a coin up and display the result